Are you sure you want to clear your comparison?

 • Vulnerabilities which require a jailbroken device

 Although we find every vulnerability that comes from you valuable, we ask you to stay away from any kind of security research that may harm our users, systems and services and has the possibility of data corruption.
-Also, if a researcher determines a vulnerability which includes any sensitive data (including personally identifiable information, financial information, or the proprietary information or trade secrets of any party), they must stop testing, notify the relevant e-mail address immediately through our vulnerability submission process, and not disclose this data to anyone else.
-If a researcher engages in any activities that are inconsistent with this procedure or other applicable laws, the researcher may be subject to criminal and/or civil liabilities.
+Also, a researcher determines a vulnerability which includes any sensitive data (including personally identifiable information, financial information, or the proprietary information or trade secrets of any party), they must stop testing, notify relevant e-mail address immediately through our vulnerability submission process, and not disclose this data to anyone else.
+If a researcher engages in any activities that are inconsistent with this procedure or other applicable law, the researcher may be subject to criminal and/or civil liabilities.

 3.3.
 Disclosure of Vulnerability